 In FY 2019, the Postal Service had a managed spend of about \$13 billion for goods and services obtained through about 43,000 Supply Management contracts in CAMS, eFMS, and TCSS.
-At the end of a contract life cycle, Supply Management is required to close out the contract by concluding or "At the end of a contract life cycle, Supply Management is required to close out the contract by concluding or resolving all contractual requirements." resolving all contractual requirements.
+At the end of a contract life cycle, Supply Management is required to close out the contract by concluding or resolving all contractual requirements.
 Contract closeout is the administrative procedure at the end of the business agreement with the supplier and includes the archiving of documents in the contract file.
 A closeout occurs after the supplier has successfully completed contract performance and has been compensated or when the contract is terminated for default or convenience.